ambadyanands/getting-started/README.md

 Slack Channel: [***greyhatsuhm***](https://greyhatsuhm.slack.com/)

-You need a hawaii.edu address to join on your own, but you can [email](greyhats@hawaii.edu) us for an invitation if you don't have one.
+You'll need a hawaii.edu email address to join on your own, but you can [email](greyhats@hawaii.edu) us for an invitation if you don't have one.

 ## 4. Join the Github Organization
-Some of the materials/projects we work on will be hosted on Github.
+Some of the materials and projects we work on will be hosted on Github.
 We have created an organization to organize some of our assets.

 [github.com/uhmgreyhats](https://github.com/uhmgreyhats)